 The most important part is to have your knees together.
 If you had a book standing propped against your knees (perpendicular to the floor), both knees should be touching the book the whole time.

 Slowly slide your top hand along the bottom arm to your chest, allowing your shoulder and rib cage to follow the movement.
 Here, keep your hand rooted to your chest and reach through your elbow like you want to lift your heart up through your hand and elbow.
 You should have a 120° angle between your elbow and your other arm.
-You should feel the stretch in the middle of your spine, but you may feel the stretch in different places based on your particular body.
+The focus of this stretch is in the middle of your spine, but you may feel the stretch in different places based on your particular body.
 Hangout here as long as feels appropriate, and take your time going in and out of the position.

 Notice that when you allowed your spine to twist, your top knee may have slid back.
 Don’t let this happen!
 Keep your knees together.
 The first time you do this stretch, it may be best to do it with a friend who can put their hand flat against your knees and alert you to when you are allowing your knee to come along for the ride.
 I also like to think of the stretch as going in two directions, reaching out with my elbow, and reaching the opposite direction with my top knee.